scopecone/engineering-metrics-study/docs/metric-definitions.md

 ## Metrics in scope

 ### Deployment Frequency (per week)
-- **Definition**: Count of successful deployment workflows on the default branch grouped by ISO week.
+- **Definition**: Count of successful deployment events on the default branch grouped by ISO week.
-- **Source**: GitHub REST API `GET /repos/{owner}/{repo}/actions/runs` filtered to workflows tagged with `deployment` or matching a configurable allowlist.
+- **Source**: Depending on the `method` selected for a repository:
+  - GitHub Actions workflow runs via REST (`GET /repos/{owner}/{repo}/actions/runs`).
+  - GitHub Deployments GraphQL connection (default) with inline statuses.
+  - GitHub Releases via REST (`GET /repos/{owner}/{repo}/releases`).
-- **Calculation**: For each repo, aggregate successful runs per week over the observation window; report median, P85, and P95 counts across the sample.
+- **Calculation**: For each repo, aggregate successful events per week over the observation window; report median, P85, and P95 counts across the sample.
-- **Caveats**: Actions workflow retention for public repositories is ~90 days, so older history must be captured via releases/deployments API or cached locally.
+- **Caveats**: Actions workflow retention for public repositories is ~90 days, so older history must be captured via releases or deployments, and the GraphQL collector exits early once it encounters data older than the window.

 ### Pull Request Cycle Time (hours)
 - **Definition**: Time from PR creation to merge for pull requests merged into the default branch.